Yilin-Yang/vim-markbar/README.md

 " trigger this mapping in other vim instances to update the mark names in " their markbars nmap <Leader>rrr <Plug>ReadMarkbarRosters

+" when set to true, this echomsg's when rosters are read or written let g:markbar_print_time_on_shada_io = v:true
 ```

 These examples use the [leader key,](https://stackoverflow.com/questions/1764263/what-is-the-leader-in-a-vimrc-file)